Our Growing Practices

-The soil is the most important part of a farm.
-To continue to improve its health, we will be following sound ecological practices, such as:
+The soil is the most important part of a farm and we believe in the continual process to improve its health.
+We are committed to following sound ecological practices, such as:

 Growing a wide variety of vegetables and never growing the same thing in the same place twice.